-It all started with a chance encounter with country legend Steve Earle.
-As guitarist and songwriter Matt Lenny tells it, “I was sitting in Matt Umanov Guitars in Greenwich Village and in walks Steve Earle.
+A chance encounter with country legend Steve Earle changed everything for guitarist and songwriter, Matt Lenny.
+As Matt tells it, “I was sitting in Matt Umanov Guitars in Greenwich Village and in walks Steve Earle.
 He picked up an acoustic guitar and just started strumming some chords.
 And…I don’t know how to put it except to say that, when he played G and C, it was every country song ever written.
 When I played G and C, it was just a couple of chords.
 But, when he did it, it was deep; it had soul and groove and power.
 It really blew my mind.
-I’d been touring with all these loud rock bands (like Oh My God) and had all these chops, but he had the song in every strum.
+I’d been touring the country with all these loud rock bands and had all these fancy guitar chops, but he had the song in every strum.
 I’ve been chasing that ever since.”

-Now living in Chicago, Matt continues to pursue that powerful simplicity, both with a full band and as a solo singer-songwriter.
+Now living in Michigan, Matt continues to pursue that powerful simplicity, both as a full band and as a solo singer-songwriter.
 The resulting music is somewhere on the rock and roll side of Americana with simple chord changes and melodies married to heartfelt emotions and old-fashioned storytelling.